 Make sure you also know what NOT to do when you ask customers for reviews:

 - Do not offer incentives.
-Offering incentives in exchange for reviews violates Google’s terms and conditions and does not help you understand how your customers actually feel about your products and services.
+Offering incentives in exchange for reviews violate Google’s terms and conditions and does not help you understand how your customers actually feel about your products and services.

 - Do not publish fake reviews.
 Do not accept or publish reviews written by employees, friends, or anyone associated with your business either.
 These reviews are biased and will likely be flagged and removed by Google.